dhruvil410/Incubyte-Technical-Assessment/README.md

     3. Numbers separated by comma or newline
     4. Negative exception
     5. Nummbers not greater than 1000
-    6. multiple delimiters with any length
+    6. Multiple delimiters with any length